Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Two-stage Optimization of Transformers

-The requirement $\tau_0 = \Theta\left(\frac{1}{\sqrt{ \log d}}\right)$ suggests that, as dimension $d$ increases and the data complexity grows, the variance should be adaptively decreased.
-This aligns with practical training methodologies, as a higher variance might result in a significant shift of the initial weights in high-dimensional spaces, leading to unstable training and potentially impeding convergence.
+The requirement $\tau_0 = \Theta(1/\sqrt{d})$ suggests that as dimension $d$ increases and the data complexity grows, the variance should be adaptively decreased.
+Notably, this scaling aligns with the standard Maximal Update Parametrization ($\mu$P)~\cite{yang2021tensor}.
+In high-dimensional spaces, a higher variance would cause the forward activations and backward gradients to explode.
+Thus, this scaling acts as a critical mechanism to ensure stable training dynamics at initialization.

-\item \textbf{$\lambda$ denotes the $L_2$ regularization coefficient in the loss function.}
+\item \textit{$\lambda$ denotes the $L_2$ regularization coefficient in the loss function.}

-The requirement $\frac{1}{\lambda} = \Theta\left(\sqrt{\log d}\right)$ suggests that, as dimension $d$ increases, $\lambda$ should be adjusted to be correspondingly smaller.
-This is a practical consideration because, in high-dimensional scenarios, a large $\lambda$ may overly constrain the model, potentially causing underfitting.
-Furthermore, $t_1 \leq \frac{1}{\eta_1 \lambda}$ implies that there might be a longer period during which the model may struggle to effectively learn from the higher-dimensional feature $\mathcal{Q}$, which accords with the empirical intuition.
+The requirement $\lambda=\Theta(1/d^{5/2})$ suggests that, as dimension $d$ increases, $\lambda$ should be adjusted to be correspondingly smaller.
+This prevents a large $\lambda$ from overly constrain the model in high-dimensional scenarios, which would otherwise lead to underfitting.
+Furthermore, $t_1 \triangleq \Theta(\frac{1}{\eta_1 \lambda})$ implies that there might be a longer period during which the model struggles to effectively learn from more complex feature $\mathcal{Q}$, which accords with the empirical intuition.